barchart/events-client-js/docs/content/sdk/lib-gateway.md

 * * *

 ### eventGateway.start() :id=eventgatewaystart
-> <p>Initializes the connection to the remote server and returns a promise
+> Initializes the connection to the remote server and returns a promise
-> containing the current instance.</p>
+> containing the current instance.

 **Kind**: instance method of [<code>EventGateway</code>](#EventGateway)
 **Returns**: [<code>Promise.&lt;EventGateway&gt;</code>](#EventGateway)